 Rauschenberg explained to de Kooning that he wanted to see if a work of art could be created not just through the inscription of marks but through their removal.
 Could art be erasive as well as inscriptive?
-After much back-and-forth, and several servings of brown liquor, de Kooning agreed.
+After much back-and-forth, and several servings of brown liquor, de Kooning agreed to the request.
 He chose a drawing he had recently completed — one he was fond of — and gave it to Rauschenberg.

 Over the course of the next two months, Rauschenberg slowly, meticulously erased the drawing, taking off layers of grease pencil, charcoal, graphite, and ink.
 He went through forty erasers.
 All that remained in the end were a few faint traces of the original sketch.
 With the help of his friend Jasper Johns, he then carefully matted and framed the work, and Johns wrote a label for it, inscribing the title, artist, and date so precisely that they appeared to have been printed out by a machine: